dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 Windows and Windows Phone users attempting to enroll a device will fail if they enter __manage.microsoft.com__ as the MDM server address (if prompted).
 The MDM server address is changing from __manage.microsoft.com__ to __enrollment.manage.microsoft.com__.
 Notify your user to use __enrollment.manage.microsoft.com__ as the MDM server address if prompted for it while enrolling a Windows or and Windows Phone device.
 This update will require any CNAME in DNS that redirects __EnterpriseEnrollment.contoso.com__ to __manage.microsoft.com__ to be replaced with a CNAME in DNS that redirects __EnterpriseEnrollment.contoso.com__ to __EnterpriseEnrollment-s.manage.microsoft.com__.
 For additional information about this change, visit [aka.ms/intuneenrollsvrchange](https://aka.ms/intuneenrollsvrchange).

 ### New user experience for the Company Portal app for Android <!--621622-->
-Beginning in February, the Company Portal app for Android will follow [material design guidelines](https://material.io/guidelines/material-design/introduction.html) to create a more modern look and feel.
+Beginning in March, the Company Portal app for Android will follow [material design guidelines](https://material.io/guidelines/material-design/introduction.html) to create a more modern look and feel.
 This improved user experience includes:

 * __Colors__: tab headers can be colored according to your custom color palette.
 * __Interface__: Featured Apps and All Apps buttons have been updated in the Apps tab.
 The Search button is now a floating action button.